dliu27/TwitchStats/README.md

     * About Me (twitch broadcaster status like partner, whether channel is mature, language, last online, recent games streamed, tags
     * Top Recent Clips (10 most viewed clips in the past 2 months)
     * Recent VODs (10 recent vods)

-## Technical Features
-- Caching all Twitch API data fetched using Vuex (Vue state management library), and vuex-persist to leverage localStorage to persist this data
-- Cached data expires in 15 minutes and is refreshed accordingly
-- Skeleton Loading components with animation to show while data is being loaded in
-- Debouncing of search bar input
-- Formatting of numbers to human-friendly format (2 hours ago, 250k views, etc)
-- Hover states and clickable links for everything

 # Screens